Optical communication-based identification for multi-UAV systems: theory and practice: System Model

-\item {\bf Image Processing}: this module must detect the bright spots potentially generated by the \ac{UV} LEDs from the other \acp{UAV} in the group, track their motion on the screen, and then extract the optical signal from their blinking patterns.
+The architecture of the optical receiver of the $j$th \ac{UAV} is shown in Fig. \ref{fig:diagrams} and is composed of the following modules: {\bf 1) Camera}: a grey scale \ac{UV} sensitive camera mounted on the \ac{UAV} as shown in Fig. \ref{fig:uav_platform} (center).
+The camera is coupled with an optical filter that allows \ac{UV} light to pass and filters-out most visible light, see \cite{UVfilter}.
+The filter attenuates most of the background light and facilitates the detection of the \ac{UV} light emitted by the other \acp{UAV}.
+The camera shoots at every falling edge of the clock signal $c_j(t)$ with an exposure time $\tau_e$.
+The $k$th frame captured is denoted as $\mathbf{F}_j[k]$. {\bf 2) Image Processing}: this module must detect the bright spots potentially generated by the \ac{UV} LEDs from the other \acp{UAV} in the group, track their motion on the screen, and then extract the optical signal from their blinking patterns.
 To do this, the frame $\mathbf{F}_j[k]$ is first binarized with the threshold $\eta_b$ to produce $\bar{\mathbf{F}}_{j}[k]$.
-This simplifies the distinction between the background and bright spots potentially generated by \ac{UV} LEDs, see Fig. \ref{fig:uav_camera_image}.
-When a new bright spot is detected in $\bar{\mathbf{F}}_{j}[k]$, a serialized service number $n_s$ is assigned and the following operations take place simultaneously: i) the coordinates of the central pixel of the $n_s$th bright spot is estimated $\hat{\mathbf{p}}_{j,n_s}[k]$, and its motion on screen begins to be tracked; ii) the pixel with coordinates $\hat{\mathbf{p}}_{j,n_s}[k]$ is read in $\bar{\mathbf{F}}_{j}[k]$, and the values are stored as a binary time series $y_{j,n_s}[k]$.
-The instant when the time series associated to the $n_s$ bright spot is created is denoted as its {\it birth time} $t_{b,j,n_s}$; iii) a classifier instance is created to process the time series $y_{j,n_s}$.
+This simplifies the distinction between the background and bright spots potentially generated by \ac{UV} LEDs, see Fig. \ref{fig:uvdar_view_experiment}.
+When a new bright spot is detected in $\bar{\mathbf{F}}_{j}[k]$, a serialized service number $n_s$ is assigned and the following operations take place simultaneously: i) the coordinates of the central pixel of the $n_s$th bright spot is estimated $\hat{\mathbf{p}}_{j,n_s}[k]$, and its onscreen motion begins to be tracked; ii) the pixel with coordinates $\hat{\mathbf{p}}_{j,n_s}[k]$ is read in $\bar{\mathbf{F}}_{j}[k]$, and the values are stored as a binary time series $y_{j,n_s}[k]$.
+The instant when the time series associated with the $n_s$ bright spot is created is denoted as its {\it birth time} $t_{b,j,n_s}$; iii) a classifier instance is created to process the time series $y_{j,n_s}$.
+As long as the $n_s$th bright spot is successfully tracked, the associated time series $y_{j,n_s}$ remains {\it alive}.
+But, once the tracking fails, the time series $y_{j,n_s}$ {\it dies} and the associated classifier instance is destroyed.
+We denote this instant as the {\it death time} $t_{d,j,n_s}$ of time series $y_{j,n_s}$.
+Possible reasons for tracking failure may include LED occlusions, fast movements of the bright spot on the camera frame, or LED blinking patterns with long times off. {\bf 3) Classifier}.
+Each classifier takes the dictionary $\mathbf{D}$ described in section \ref{sec:syst:tx} and the last $L$ bits received in the binary stream $y_{j,n_s}$ as input.
+The classifier output is the time-series $z_{j,n_s}[k]$, which is then fed into the higher level modules.
+The first objective of the classifier is to determine if $\{y_{j,n_s}[m]\}_{m=k-L+1}^k$ was generated with a binary sequence contained in the dictionary $\mathbf{D}$.
+This allows for discarding the bright spots generated by sources other than the \acp{UAV}.
+This is done by calculating the correlation of $\{y_{j,n_s}[m]\}_{m=k-L+1}^k$ with the sequences contained into the dictionary $\mathbf{D}$, and then comparing it with a detection threshold $\eta_d$.
+If the classifier decides that $\{y_{j,n_s}[m]\}_{m=k-L+1}^k$ was not generated by a binary sequence contained in the dictionary $\mathbf{D}$, then it produces $z_{j,n_s}[k] -1$.
+In the contrary case, the classifier estimates the identification number of the binary stream $y_{j,n_s}$; $z_{j,n_s}[k]$ takes on this number.